 This day we will devote to the Jewish History of Warsaw.
 Visit the only functioning Nozhyk Synagogue in Warsaw.
 Continue to the Orphan house of the world famous dr. Janusz Korczak.
 See remnants of the Ghetto wall in the city center.
-New Jewish Cemetery – an open book of polish Jewish history, ghetto territory and Anlilewitz street, Umschlagplatz – former train station from which the big deportation was realized, Ghetto Heroes road – walk along two streets marked by stones with names of Jewish resistance leaders, Bunker of Jewish insurgents on former Mila 18 str.
+New Jewish Cemetery – an open book of Polish Jewish history, ghetto territory and Anlilewitz street, Umschlagplatz – former train station from which terrible deportations were realized, Ghetto Heroes road – walk along two streets marked by memorial stones with the names of Jewish resistance leaders, Bunker of Jewish insurgents on former Mila 18 str.
 Rapaport memorial of Ghetto heroes and the new modern museum of the history of the Polish Jews.
 In the evening tour of night Warsaw and ‘Multimedia Fountain Park’, a visual delight combining music, light and fountains.